mckinsey/vizro/vizro-core/docs/pages/user-guides/actions.md

 To enable downloading data, you can add the [`export_data`][vizro.actions.export_data] action function to the [`Button`][vizro.models.Button] component.
 Hence, as a result, when a dashboard user now clicks the button, all data on the page will be downloaded.

-When data from a [custom chart](custom-charts.md) is exported it is the contents of the `data_frame` input argument that is exported.
-Therefore, the exported data will reflect any native filters and parameters, but no transformations to the `data_frame` done inside the chart function.

 !!! example "`export_data`"

     === "app.py"